homer05/MMM-SynPhotoSlideshow/README.md

   },
 ```

-**Note:** Tag filtering is only available when using account credentials (not with shared album tokens).
+**Note:** Tag filtering works with both personal accounts (using credentials) and shared albums (using share tokens).
+When using personal account credentials, photos are fetched from both your personal space and any shared spaces you have access to.
 If a photo has multiple matching tags, it will only appear once in the slideshow.

 I also recommend adding the following to the `custom.css` to make the text a little brighter: